mj-nowak/pavlovhelperbot/README.md

 Setup:
--Follow this guide up to setup a new bot and get a token and channel ID: https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord -sudo su -l steam
+-Follow this guide up to setup a new bot and get a token and channel ID: https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord

+sudo su -l steam
--pip3 install discord
+pip3 install discord
--python3 pavlovbot.py
+python3 pavlovbot.py